 In the Fridge: If you don’t bake that often, store your starter in the fridge covered with a lid.
 You’ll only need to feed it about once a week or so to maintain its strength when not in use (you can just feed it cold and then pop it back in the fridge right afterwards; no need to warm it up first).
 When you are ready to make dough, feed your starter at room temperature as needed, to wake it back up.

 Yes.
-Because whole grain flour absorbs more water than all purpose flour, adjust the texture with additional water if it’s too thick.
+Like bread flour, whole grain flour absorbs more water than all purpose flour, so adjust the texture with additional water your starter is too thick.

 Yes.
 But it’s not recommended.
-The chemicals can throw off the rising process.
-However, some readers have reported success with bleached flour.
+The chemicals can throw off the fermentation process.
+Some readers have reported success, however.
 Your choice!

 Beginner Sourdough Starter Recipe